-Aquatic and leisure facilities play an important role in providing health and wellbeing benefits for our community across all age groups, abilities, backgrounds, skills and interests.
+In addition, aquatic and leisure facilities play an important role in providing health and wellbeing benefits for our community across all age groups, abilities, backgrounds, skills and interests.
 Community facilities, such as the Parramatta aquatic and leisure centre, are an important part of our City and act as a meeting place for a diverse and interactive community.

 Why was the Parramatta War Memorial Swimming Pool closed?

-The Parramatta War Memorial Swimming Pool, a much-loved traditional outdoor-only facility, was closed in March 2017 to allow for the development of Bankwest Stadium.
+The Parramatta War Memorial Swimming Pool, a much-loved traditional outdoor-only facility, was closed in March 2017 to allow for the development of CommBank Stadium.
 The new, larger stadium required a greater surrounding radius, including circulation zones for pedestrian and emergency vehicle access.

 Where will the new aquatic and leisure centre be located?

 The Parramatta aquatic and leisure centre, strategically located close to Parramatta’s CBD, is within the southern domain of the May’s Hill precinct of Parramatta Park.
 This location was decided as part of a comprehensive masterplan, following community consultation, on the 20 hectare Mays Hill Precinct.

 The Parramatta aquatic and leisure centre will sit on the eastern portion of the former golf course, adjacent to Park Parade near the corner of Pitt Street.
 Part of the design brief for the new centre was to respect the open space and heritage values and district vistas from the parkland.

 For more information, visit the Mays Hill Precinct Master Plan on the Parramatta Park website.

 What was the vision for the Parramatta aquatic and leisure centre?